rubensojunior/calculator/README.md

 ## Features

-- all simples calculator functions.
+- All simples calculator functions.

 - ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS